Shamanic Princess: Characters

-Graham is the first "partner" whom Tiara summoned, who appears in episodes 5-6.
-He was, however, disfigured in the process, and possibly suffered brain damage since talking seems to be difficult for him.
+Graham is the first "partner" whom Tiara summoned, only appearing in episodes 5-6.
+He was, however, disfigured in the process, and possibly suffered brain damage since he landed on his head upon entry and talking seems to be difficult for him.
 Tiara had to fight long in order to possess him, as well as fighting off a demon formed from her own shadow, which now is the demon-like creature she can become in battle.
-Because of this Graham initially feared Tiara, but his fear soon gives way to a fierce loyalty and romantic love.
+Because of this Graham initially feared Tiara, but his fear soon gives way to a fierce loyalty and limerance.

-Graham feels that Tiara's love for Kagetsu is unhealthy and sees Kagetsu as the source of her pain, though most of those thoughts came from his own affection for her.
-Graham attacked Kagetsu in the final episode when Kagetsu steals The Throne of Yord (containing the soul of his sister Sara), because the thought of Kagetsu hurting Tiara by leaving enraged Graham.
-Unable to match Graham's superior physical strength, and about to be strangled to death, Kagetsu "neutralizes" Graham in the struggle.
-As Graham's physical form was perpetuated as an extension of Tiara's magic, having Tiara's magics neutralized eradicates Graham's body.
-He dies speaking Tiara's name.
+He feels that Tiara's love for Kagetsu is unhealthy and sees Kagetsu as the source of her pain, though most of those thoughts came from his own affection for her.
+Graham attacked Kagetsu in the final episode when Kagetsu stole The Throne of Yord (containing the soul of his sister Sara), because the thought of Kagetsu hurting Tiara by leaving enraged Graham.
+Unable to match Graham's superior physical strength, and about to be strangled to death, Kagetsu reluctantly "neutralizes" Graham in the struggle.
+As Graham's physical form was perpetuated as an extension of Tiara's magic, neutralizing it disintegrates Graham's body.
+Screaming in pain, the last thing he says is Tiara's name.